How Flexible is that Functional Form? Quantifying the Restrictiveness of Theories: Computation and Estimation

-we use $K$-fold cross-validation to estimate the out-of-sample prediction error of the model.
-(In our applications, we take the standard choice of $K=10$.)
-Specifically, we randomly divide ${\bf Z}_{N}$ into $K$ (approximately) equal-sized groups.
+(Our applications make the standard choice of $K=10$.)
+Specifically, we randomly divide ${\bf Z}_{N}=(Z_1, \dots, Z_N)$ into $K$ (approximately) equal-sized groups.
 To simplify notation, assume that $J_{N}=\frac{N}{K}$ is an integer.
-Let $k\left(i\right)$ denote the group number of observation $Z_{i}$, and for each group $k=1,...,K$, define
+Let $k\left(i\right)$ denote the group number of observation $Z_{i}$, and fix an arbitrary set of maps $\widetilde{\cal F}$.
+In the $k$-th fold of cross-validation, we will use the observations in group $k$ for testing and the remaining observations for training.

-to be the mapping from $\widetilde{\mathcal{F}}$ that minimizes error for prediction of observations outside of group $k$.
-This estimated mapping is used for prediction of the $k$-th test set, and